Join our variety of social channels to keep up with all the latest happenings and activities.

-Academic Advising is the primary function of University College.
-Professional academic counselors are available throughout the year to help students decide on majors, select appropriate courses, and become acquainted with university policies and resources.
+Academic advising is the primary function of University College.
+Professional academic advising staff are available throughout the year to help you decide on majors, select appropriate courses, and become acquainted with university policies and resources.
 Our goal is to provide students with the support they need to succeed at the University of Oklahoma.
 After advisement, you then enroll in courses online at ozone.ou.edu.
 New students to the University will enroll through the New Sooner Enrollment program.

 Preparing to be Advised

-Second, many students in University College have not yet chosen a major, and at least half of the students who have declared a major will change their minds during the first year.
-Therefore, we recommend taking career assessments that might assist in giving some direction and clarity for general aptitudes, talents, skills, values, etc. We have several that you can do prior to being advised here.
+- Many students in University College have not yet chosen a major, and at least half of the students who have declared a major will change degree programs during their first year.
+Taking career assessments can assist in giving some direction and clarity for general aptitudes, talents, and skills.
+You can also meet with major exploration coaches to explore degree options.

 - Check out the degree requirements for your major(s) and/or minor, to get an idea of coursework and other requirements.